T-NOVA/TeNOR/README.md

 Invoker is an utility to manage all the processes in the environment.
 The basic commands are the following:

 invoker start invoker.ini -> Start TeNOR.
-invoker reload ns-manager -> Retart the NS Manager service. invoker list -> Show the list of running microservices and the status.
+invoker reload ns-manager -> Restart the NS Manager service. invoker list -> Show the list of running microservices and the status.

 ## Registering modules in TeNOR and Gatekeeper